gonzzj/ecommerce/README.md

 # ml-ecommerce

 - Responsive
-- Node
-- Endpoints
+- Categories - breadcrumb
-- Tests?
+- Tests? no
-- Redux?
+- Redux? no